ellinium/PSSM_PromoterTool/README.md

 2) promoter_sequence - contains -35 motif, spacer and - 10 motif
 3) TSS -  transcriptional start site
 4) Tx_rate - transcription initiation rate
+5) Tx_rate_FoldChange - the fold change between the original transcription rate and re-calculated with PSSM primers
-5) UP - a 20-nucleotide region that appears upstream of the −35 motif, called the UP element
+6) UP - a 20-nucleotide region that appears upstream of the −35 motif, called the UP element
-6) hex35 -  an upstream 6-nucleotide site called the −35 motif
+7) hex35 -  an upstream 6-nucleotide site called the −35 motif
-7) PSSM_hex35 - position-specific scoring matrix value for the -35 motif
+8) PSSM_hex35 - position-specific scoring matrix value for the -35 motif \
-8) AA_hex35 - an amino acid sequence for the -35 motif
+9) AA_hex35 - an amino acid sequence for the -35 motif
-9) spacer - a spacer region that separates the −10 and −35 motifs
+10) spacer - a spacer region that separates the −10 and −35 motifs
-10) hex10 - a downstream 6-nucleotide site called the −10 motif
+11) hex10 - a downstream 6-nucleotide site called the −10 motif
-11) PSSM_hex10 - position-specific scoring matrix value for the -10 motif
+12) PSSM_hex10 - position-specific scoring matrix value for the -10 motif
-12) AA_hex10 - an amino acid sequence for the -10 motif
+13) AA_hex10 - an amino acid sequence for the -10 motif
-13) disc - a typically 6-nucleotide region in between the −10 motif and TSS, called the discriminator (Disc)
+14) disc - a typically 6-nucleotide region in between the −10 motif and TSS, called the discriminator (Disc)
-14) ITR - the first 20 transcribed nucleotides, called the initial transcribed region (ITR)
+15) ITR - the first 20 transcribed nucleotides, called the initial transcribed region (ITR)
-15) dG_total - total Gibbs free energy for the sequence
+16) dG_total - total Gibbs free energy for the sequence
-16) dG_10 - -10 motif Gibbs free energy
+17) dG_10 - -10 motif Gibbs free energy
-17) dG_35 - -35 motif Gibbs free energy
+18) dG_35 - -35 motif Gibbs free energy
-18) dG_disc - a discriminator Gibbs free energy
+19) dG_disc - a discriminator Gibbs free energy
-19) dG_ITR - an ITR Gibbs free energy
+20) dG_ITR - an ITR Gibbs free energy
-20) dG_ext10 −10 extended motif Gibbs free energy
+21) dG_ext10 −10 extended motif Gibbs free energy
-21) dG_spacer - a spacer Gibbs free energy
+22) dG_spacer - a spacer Gibbs free energy
-22) dG_UP - an UP Gibbs free energy
+23) dG_UP - an UP Gibbs free energy
-23) dG_bind - binding Gibbs free energy
+24) dG_bind - binding Gibbs free energy
-24) UP_position - a position of the UP element
+25) UP_position - a position of the UP element
-25) hex35_position - a position of the -35 motif
+26) hex35_position - a position of the -35 motif
-26) spacer_position - a position of the spacer
+27) spacer_position - a position of the spacer
-27) hex10_position - a position of the -10 motif
+28) hex10_position - a position of the -10 motif
-28) disc_position - a position of the discriminator
+29) disc_position - a position of the discriminator

 References: